Renewing Our Yellow Flag

 What happens for a renewal?

 Like the first-time round, you should keep records of the work you do.
-You can do this by setting up a new Handbook, like this one, showing your work under each step.
-You will also need to carry out another intercultural review, to see how things have changed and act on the results.
+You can do this by setting up a new folder, like this one, showing your work under each step.

-You will also have a renewal visit by the Yellow Flag Assessment team – this will follow the same lines as the original assessment visit.
-There will be two members on the assessment team, and the visit will last for around 1.5 hours.
+You will also have a renewal visit by the Yellow Flag Review team – this will follow the same lines as the original review.
+There will be two members on the review team, and the visit will last for around 1.5 hours.
 Once again, the renewal visit will be a chance for you to showcase your good work in relation to interculturalism, commitment to equality and addressing racism and discrimination.

 When will we know if we get to keep our Flag?